-By definition, a white garden is color-less.
+Unlike your typical garden, a white garden, by definition, is color-less.
 As a result, it must rely on shape, size and texture to make up its structure.
-Think of a black and white photograph: What makes it interesting?
-The appeal of black and white photography lies in its ability to capture the details.
+Think of black and white photography: What makes it interesting?
+It’s all about capturing the details.

 How do photographers do this?
 First, by playing up contrasts between dark and light.
 Second, by creating pattern and repetition.
-Last, by establishing an interplay between foreground and background that creates a sense of rhythm and movement.
-These are the same details that make a white garden interesting.
+Last, by establishing a sense of rhythm and movement.
+As it turns out, these are the same details that make a white garden interesting.

 The interplay between dark and light make a white garden interesting

 In designing for my clients, I have returned again and again to these principles of black and white photography.
 Here are six keys to creating a successful white garden.

 A dark background makes white plants ‘pop.’
 Accordingly, positioning a white garden in front of a hedge can only increase its impact.
 Dense green shrubs like boxwood, holly or yew all provide great backdrops.
 And dark-toned doors, black gates, and houses painted in brown, green or gray can serve as strong frameworks.